A Life Of Heritage

 At the end of the garden season, the roots are left in the ground and the leaves and stems are used as more mulch.

 Did you know?
 As the health of your soil increases, the life in your soil increases.
 The more life there is (which is in the form of bacteria and fungi), the more FOOD they need.
-Which means you will need more mulch in your garden to feed the microorganisms.
+This means you will need more mulch in your garden to feed the microorganisms.

 Your goal is to keep adding more and more “food” to your garden for all the living life to be able to break down and consume.
-And the more life and healthy your garden soil has, the more food it will need to consume.
+And the more life and healthy your garden soil have, the more food it will need to consume.
 So keep adding all the leaves, mulch, and food that you can each year!

 Garden mulch is used to help squelch weeds, retain moisture, AND feed the microorganisms in the soil.
 Never forget about those little invisible guys in your soil!